 The museum is also home to our History Library, a treasure trove of Goshen documents, photos, books and memorabilia.
 For research, school assignments or pleasure, the History Library has become a local favorite for history and geneaology buffs, students, and those who just want to reminisce.

 Sign up to receive email notification of upcoming events and our quarterly e-newsletter "Keepers of the Past."
-Follow us on Facebook at Goshen History and Memories of Goshen.
+Follow us on Facebook at Goshen History, Memories of Goshen, and Goshen Historical Society School of Blacksmithing.

 Goshen Twp Historical Society